How to apply

 Unlike research-oriented graduate programs, a faculty sponsor is not an element of applying to the EPM program.
 Admission decisions are made by the Admissions Committee and are not determined by a faculty member's interest in working with a student.

-Prospective students’ primary contact for information and assistance is the EPM Graduate Coordinator, Melissa Whaley.
+Prospective students’ primary contact for information and assistance is the EPM Program Coordinator, Jessica Penrose.